Income Transfer Manager

 This warning is also common for families with automatic claim transfers on claims with no procedures where the claim has a $0 dummy procedure called 'ZZZFIX'.
 In this scenario find each 'ZZZFIX' procedure listed in the warning message.
 Change the procedure amount in the Procedure Info window from $0 to the total claim billed amount (if known) or to the insurance payment amount found at the bottom on the Insurance Estimates and Payments grid.
 Repeat for each ClaimPayAsTotalFix procedure in the family then attempt to re-run the Income Transfer Manager.

-To allow negative production to be transferred to patient income, check the Preference, Income transfers treat negative production as income.
+To allow negative production to be transferred to patient income, enable the preference, Income transfers treat negative production as income.

 Error: Transfer cannot be made while 'Pay Plan charge logic' is set to 'No Charges to Account (rarely used)'.

-Income transfers are blocked when the Account Module Preference, Pay Plan charge logic, is set to No Charges to Account (rarely used).
+Income transfers are blocked when the preference, Pay Plan charge logic, is set to No Charges to Account (rarely used).
 Typically, payplan debits post to the patient account for each procedure attached to the payment plan, and when a payment is applied, it is attached to the payplan debits.
 This is how the income transfer system can tell when a payment is already allocated to a pay plan and not available for transfer.
 The pay plan logic, No Charge to Account, does not post payplan debits; therefore, the income transfer feature cannot determine what income is available for transfer and is blocked.
 Manually transfer the income to outstanding charges instead.
 See Income Transfer.

 Error: Transfers cannot be made for this family due to a dynamic payment plan with overcharged production.